MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-infrastructure.md

 ## Overview

+In order to use Mesh Cloud scripting in your Mesh experience, there are three things you must do:

+1. Deploy the Mesh Cloud Scripting Service cloud infrastructure to Azure.
+2. Set up your development environment.
+1. Provide cloud scripting details when you build and publish your experience.

-In this article, you'll learn about the steps involved in deploying the Mesh Cloud Scripting Service cloud infrastructure to Azure.
+In this article, you'll learn about Step #1: deploy the Mesh Cloud Scripting Service cloud infrastructure to Azure.

+### Resources deployed

 Mesh Cloud Scripting Services are .NET-based apps that run in the Cloud.

-Keep in mind that there are two more phases required to ensure that your Mesh experience can use Mesh Cloud Scripting:

-1. Set up your development environment.
-1. When you build and publish your Mesh experience, provide cloud scripting details in the Mesh Uploader.

-### Resources deployed

 The Mesh Cloud Scripting cloud infrastructure deployed to the customer's Azure Subscription contains the following Azure resources:

 1. **[App Service plan](/azure/app-service/overview-hosting-plans)**: Represents a compute cluster where web apps can run.
 It can also run one or more different web apps.